fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 13: January 14th, 2018

+**Today's Progress:** Advanced #Javascript - Build fun quiz game in the console
+- Question prompt and ask for correct answer.
+The user should input the number of the correct answer
+- To check if the answer is correct and print to the console whether the answer is correct or not
+- To make sure that all your code is private and doesn't interfere with the other programmers code as if this is a plugin

+**Thoughts:**
+- Pretty much practising what I have learned in previous lectures.
+- Banging my head back and forth for the notes.

+**Link to work:** None

 ### Day 12: January 13th, 2018

 **Today's Progress:** Advanced #Javascript - Build fun quiz game in the console